azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Readme.md

 > resource's JSON file in the SVT folder and the control ids must match those included in the JSON file.

 > Note: Here we have used a very simple baseline with just a couple of resource types and a very small control set.
 > A more realistic baseline control set will be more expansive.
-You can refere CSEO defined baseline using ControlSettings file [here](https://github.com/azsk/DevOpsKit/blob/master/src/OSSConfiguration/ControlSettings.json).
+You can refer CSEO defined baseline using ControlSettings file [here](https://github.com/azsk/DevOpsKit/blob/master/src/OSSConfiguration/ControlSettings.json).

  ii) Save the ControlSettings.json file